duncan-mayer/nonprofit_spatial_casestudy/README.md

 # Nonprofit_SpatialCaseStudy
 This repo contains data and dode for the spatial case study

+The data used in the case study are contained in nonprofit_spatial_casestudy/teaching_spatial_data/ including *spatial_case_study_data_dictionary.xlsx* which contains a data dictionary, including a description of the variables found in the data.
+The file *spatial_example_df.csv* contains the main data used in the case study.
+Finally, *nonprofit_spatial_casestudy/teaching_spatial_data/cuyahoga_shape_2016* contains the shape files used in the case study.

-The data used in the case study are contained in nonprofit_spatial_casestudy/teaching_spatial_code including *ndi_pca* which contains the code to construct the neighborhood deprivation index.
+The code used in the case study are contained in nonprofit_spatial_casestudy/teaching_spatial_code including *ndi_pca* which contains the code to construct the neighborhood deprivation index.
 The file *spatial_eda_r* contains the code to load the data, and replicate the analysis and figures found in the paper.